 If surgery was performed on your right leg, it may take longer to resume driving.
-You may drive once you are fully weight bearing, and you feel comfortable that you have enough motion and strength.
+You may drive when you feel comfortable that you have enough motion and strength.
 We recommend practicing in a parking lot before driving on the roads.

+Office visits:

-Office visits: 1st post-op visit: - This is 2 weeks after your surgery.
+1st post-op visit:

+This is 2 weeks after your had surgery.
 You will likely see the PA.

-2nd post-op visit: This is 6 weeks after your surgery.
-You will see Dr. Sobky
+2nd post-op visit:

+This is 6 weeks after your had surgery.
+You will see Dr. Sobky.